nightroman/FarNet/PowerShellFar/README.md

 **Command examples**

-Some examples are just demo but some may be practically useful as user menu commands (add ' #' to the end to avoid adding to the history).
+Examples are demo but some may be useful as user menu commands (add "#" to the end to avoid printing commands to the screen).

 ---
 Show three useful versions: Far, FarNet, PowerShellFar